matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 ## Unstable prefix

-While this MSC is not considered stable, implementations should apply the behaviours of this MSC on top of room version 9 as `org.matrix.msc3757`.
+While this MSC is not considered stable, implementations should apply the behaviours of this MSC on top of room version 10 or higher as `org.matrix.msc3757`.

 ## Dependencies